tasket/wyng-util-qubes/README.md

 `list [vm names] [--session=YYYYMMDD-HHMMSS] [--all] [--pool-info]`

 Shows a directory of archive contents.
 If no parameters are given, a list of qube / VM names is given.
-Disposable VMs will not be shown unless a session is specified.
+Disposable VMs will not be shown unless a session is specified along with the `--include-disposable=on` option.

 #### backup